Sedentary lifestyle: Health effects

 Effects of a sedentary work life or lifestyle can be either direct or indirect.
-One of the most prominent direct effect of a sedentary lifestyle is an increased BMI leading to obesity.
+One of the most prominent direct effect of a sedentary lifestyle is an increased body mass index (BMI) leading to obesity.
 A lack of physical activity is one of the leading causes of preventable death worldwide.

 At least 300,000 premature deaths, and $90 billion in direct healthcare costs are caused by obesity and sedentary lifestyle per year in the US alone.
 The risk is higher among those that sit still more than five hours per day.
 It is shown to be a risk factor on its own independent of hard exercise and BMI.
 People that sit still more than four hours per day have a 40 percent higher risk than those that sit fewer than four hours per day.
 However, those that exercise at least four hours per week are as healthy as those that sit fewer than four hours per day.

 Indirectly, an increased BMI due to a sedentary lifestyle can lead to decreased productivity and increased absenteeism from necessary activities like work.

 A sedentary lifestyle contributes to or can be a risk factor for: